Nimsdai Purja - 14 Peaks: Nothing Is Impossible

 - Awarded MBE from Her Majesty The Queen, for his outstanding achievement on extreme high-altitude mountaineering

-- Subject matter expert in extreme cold weather warfare specialist within the UK Special Forces
+- Subject matter expert in extremely cold weather warfare specialist within the UK Special Forces

 - In 2016 he became the first Gurkha to climb Everest whilst serving in the British Military